-1. Starting from Milldale Car Park, leave the car park and turn left, continuing along the road for 300 metres through the hamlet of Milldale.
+1. Turn left out of the carpark, continuing along the road for 300 metres through the hamlet of Milldale.
 You might meet some friendly ducks as you get closer to the river.
 Just before you reach the river, you’ll notice a turning on your left and Polly’s House on the corner where you can get takeaway drinks and snacks.
 You may want to grab something for the walk or save it as a treat for when you return.

 2. Turn right and walk 50 metres past the public toilet building on your right and over Viators Bridge, an old stone packhorse bridge crossing the River Dove.